 It’s important to get back into a healthy exercise regime as soon as possible.
 This will look different to your workouts in the past.
 It’s unlikely you’ll be able to fit in several sessions a week at the gym, but there are ways to maintain your activity levels.
 For example, going for a run with your baby.
 There are lots of mom and baby classes that combine exercise and baby care, so check out your local centers.

 It can take a while for your body to settle back to normal.
 It’s been through a grueling process, and change doesn’t happen overnight.
 In some cases, you’re left with some extra belly fat or excess skin, which is perfectly normal.
 But if you want to shift it, diet and exercise may not be enough.
 Hence the rise of the so-called mommy makeover.
 Some moms opt for a tummy tuck or liposuction.
 If you’re thinking along these lines, you can find more information from companies like Belcara Health.
+Moms from all over the world have decided to choose this option in order to get in shape.
+Luckily, there are doctors similar to Dr. Racanelli around them that specialize in mommy makeovers and other procedures.

 Another tricky one.
 Feeling knackered may become your default for a while, but there are ways you can ease this.
 Try to sync your sleep to your baby’s.
 For example, if he or she finally goes down at 7 pm, go to bed at that time too.
 You may have to wake every few hours for a feed, but at least the amount of sleep you get will accumulate.
 This will help until you have established a new sleeping pattern.
 And on those occasions when you’re beside yourself with exhaustion, ask a close relative to step in a babysit for the afternoon while you get your head down.